Wildcat: Distribution and habitat

 The European wildcat inhabits temperate broadleaf and mixed forests in Europe, Turkey and the Caucasus.
-In the Iberian peninsula, it occurs from sea level to 2250 m in the Pyrenees.
+In the Iberian Peninsula, it occurs from sea level to 2250 m in the Pyrenees.
 Between the late 17th and mid 20th centuries, its European range became fragmented due to large-scale hunting and regional extirpation.
 It is possibly extinct in the Czech Republic, and considered regionally extinct in Austria, though vagrants from Italy are spreading into Austria.
 It has never inhabited Fennoscandia or Estonia.
 Sicily is the only island in the Mediterranean Sea with a native wildcat population.

-The African wildcat lives in a wide range of habitats except rainforest, but throughout the savannahs of Africa from Mauritania on the Atlantic coast eastwards to the Horn of Africa up to altitudes of 3000 m.
+The African wildcat lives in a wide range of habitats except rainforest, but throughout the savannahs of Africa from Mauritania on the Atlantic coast eastward to the Horn of Africa up to altitudes of 3000 m.
 Small populations live in the Sahara and Nubian Deserts, Karoo region, Kalahari and Namib Deserts.
 It occurs around the Arabian Peninsula's periphery to the Caspian Sea, encompassing Mesopotamia, Israel and Palestine region.
 In Central Asia, it ranges into Xinjiang and southern Mongolia, and in South Asia into the Thar Desert and arid regions in India.